SCENE 01 / PRODUCTION

 Technical Excellence

-ARRI, RED, and Sony packages from Tokyo rental houses like Imagica and NAC, crewed by technicians who've shot features, commercials, and broadcast across Japan.
+We supply ARRI, RED, and Sony packages from Tokyo rental houses like Imagica and NAC.
+Our technicians have shot features, commercials, and broadcast work across Japan.

 Expert Crews